cloudflare/cloudflare-docs/content/analytics/graphql-api/limits/index.md

 Each data node has its limits, such as:

-* how far back in time can data be requested
+* how far back in time can data be requested,
-* the maximum time period (in seconds) that can be requested in one query
+* the maximum time period (in seconds) that can be requested in one query,
-* the maximum number of fields that can be requested in one query
+* the maximum number of fields that can be requested in one query,
-* the maximum number of records that can be returned in one query
+* the maximum number of records that can be returned in one query.

 Node limits are tied to requested `zoneTag` or `accountTag`.
 Larger plans have access to a greater selection of datasets and can query over broader historical